No one has done more to help us understand what happens to the human body after death than Professor Emeritus Bill Bass.

 Although Bass retired as professor emeritus in 1997 after heading UT’s anthropology department for 29 years, he continued working part-time for another four years.

 Research at the body farm continues to help investigators bring criminals to justice and answers to grieving families.
-A recent study revealed that microbiomes in the mouth could help scientists more accurately estimate time since death.
+A 2017 study revealed that microbiomes in the mouth could help scientists more accurately estimate time since death.

 Five other universities in the US now have body farms, but UT’s will always be the first.